 This article discusses amputation and Social Security Disability Benefits.
 Read on for information on how SSA will evaluate your claim for disability.

-You should apply for Social Security Disability benefits as soon as possible.
+You should apply for Social Security Disability benefits for your amputation as soon as possible.
+Even if, after amputee rehabilitation, you recover your pre-amputation agility, you will need time to acclimate.
 You do not know how long it will take you to recover.
-Call the Bishop Law Firm Today!
-Delay may cause you to lose benefits.
+Delay may cause you to lose disability benefits!

 The Bishop Law Firm represents Social Security Disability clients in Raleigh, NC and surrounding areas.
 We do not get paid unless you win and we offer free case evaluations, (919) 615-3095!